What are the most spectacular roads in Switzerland?

 Aurafreida is a high-altitude mountain pass sitting at 2,160 meters above sea level in the Bernina district of the Swiss canton of Graubünden.
 This is not a road for the casual traveler; it is a technical Alpine track that starts with a deceptive stretch of asphalt before turning into a raw, narrow ribbon of white gravel.
 Tucked south of the famous Bernina Pass, Aurafreida is a test of spatial awareness and gear management, where the mountainside drops away sharply and the track is often scarcely wide enough for a single vehicle.

-Col du Marchairuz is a mountain pass at an elevation of 1.447m (4,747ft) above the sea level, located in the canton of Vaud in Switzerland.
+Cabane de Chanrion is a high mountain hut at an elevation of 2.471m (8,106ft) above sea level, located in the canton of Valais in Switzerland.

 Glaspass